cryptr-auth/cryptr-react/README.md

 return default App
 ```

-Then you will be able to handle cryptr session through our hook and our components
+Then you will be able to handle Cryptr session through our hook and our components

 ## Cryptr Hook `useCryptr`